mmsaki/san_fransisco_real_estate/README.md

 5. [Compose your data story.](#-5-compose-your-data-story)

+* **IMPORTANT:** I am able to plot on iPython Notebook, the plots are not visible when I published that Notebook on GitHub.
+I attached images of my plot in this READEME.md.

 ## 🪵 1.
 Calculate and Plot the Housing Units per Year

 * Use the `groupby` function to group the data by year.